rust-lang/rfcs/text/0000-extern-impl.md

 impl dbtrait::DBTrait for MySql {}
 ```

+In other words, when the overlap check is considering what definitions are
-In other words, the implementing crate is considered the same as the defining
+"local",  both the implementing crate and the defining crate both count.
+Note
-crate as far as the orphan rule goes.
-Note that you may only implement traits
-and types for crates directly defined in the defining crate &mdash; you cannot
+that you may only implement traits and types for crates directly defined in the
-implement re-exported types.
+defining crate &mdash; you cannot implement re-exported types.

 The defining and implementing crates are not the same in other respects.
 They
 still have distinct crate names, defining their own crate-level namespaces.
 For
 example, if they both defined a type `Foo`, it would be two definitions
 `defining::Foo` and `implementing::Foo`.

+The terms "implementing" and "defining" describe a property of the dependency
+relationship between two crates, not an intrinsic property of the crates
-There are no other constraints on the defining and implementing crates - they
+themselves.
+There are no other constraints on the defining and implementing
-can freely define new traits, types and other items, and implementations for
+crates - they can freely define new traits, types and other items, and
-those types and traits.
-An implementing crate can be a defining crate for
+implementations for those types and traits.
+An implementing crate can be a
-another crate.
+defining crate for another crate.

 Regardless, the definitions within the defining crate, the implementing crate,
 and between the implementing crate and defining crate must meet the current